Some results on more flexible versions of Graph Motif

 These two lemmas lead to the main result of this section.

-\begin{proposition} Unless $\p = \np$, there is no approximation ratio lower than $|V|^{\frac{1}{3} - \epsilon}$ for \pmagm, for any $\epsilon > 0$, even when the motif is colorful and $G$ is a tree where each color of $C$ appears at most two times. \end{proposition} \begin{proof}
+\begin{proposition} Unless $\p = \np$, \pmagm cannot be approximated within $|V|^{\frac{1}{3} - \epsilon}$ in polynomial time, for any $\epsilon > 0$, even when the motif is colorful and $G$ is a tree where each color of $C$ appears at most twice. \end{proposition} \begin{proof}

 Suppose there is such a ratio $r$ for \pmagm.
 Then, there is an approximate solution $V'_{APX}$ which, compared to the optimal solution $V'_{OPT}$, is of size $|V'_{APX}| \geq \frac{|V'_{OPT}|}{r}$.